 Linear models of light propagation in turbid biological media and tissues.

 The key element of development of methods and devices for noninvasive medical spectrophotometry (NMS) is the theoretical simulation of a distribution of incident and second low-intensity light in randomly non-homogeneous (turbid) biological tissues and liquids.
-In the modern mathematical physics such modeling is most often carried out within the limits of the so-called photometric (energetic) Radiative Transport Theory (RTT) or of its different approaches - approximation by Eddington, Shuster-Schwarzschild, Milne, diffusion approach, Pn-method, a method of moments etc. The main problem is a calculation of a distribution of a radiation field inside and on a surface of biological media for various boundary conditions and optic-physical characteristics of the medium for the purpose of competent development of data processing algorithms which have to work with the use of a principle of the inverse optical tasks solution.
+In the modern mathematical physics such modelling is most often carried out within the limits of the so-called photometric (energetic) Radiative Transport Theory (RTT) or of its different approaches - approximation by Eddington, Shuster-Schwarzschild, Milne, diffusion approach, Pn-method, a method of moments etc. The main problem is a calculation of a distribution of radiation fields inside and on a surface of biological media for various boundary conditions and for different optic-physical characteristics of the medium for the purpose of competent development of data processing algorithms which have to work with the use of the principle of the inverse optical tasks solution.
 Scientific achievements of our laboratory in this issue consist of a number of obtained new exact and analytical closed-form theoretical solutions of a number of important and interesting problems in RTT, which was not resolved before.
-It should be specially noted, that just analytical, exact and closed-form solutions, not approximate numerical methods are needed in NMS, because the instruments must work in real time and must solve the inverse problem in time, not more than 100 milliseconds, and with an accuracy of at least 95% (the error of the count should not be more than 5% ).
+It should be specially noted, that just analytical, exact and closed-form solutions, not approximate numerical methods are needed in NMS, because diagnostic instruments must work in real time and must solve the inverse problem in time not more than 100 milliseconds and with an accuracy of at least 95% (the error of the count should not be more than 5% ).

 Mathematical simulation of the processes in the blood microcirculation system